 I am hoping to do a more modern pastiche of the baroque style (defined by bold curving forms and dramatic effects with a touch of the bizarre).
 I have been checking out your amazing work and in particular I love the 360 degree picture of the old gas station.

 I sent Ian a high resolution image to work from, and the piece is nearing completion.
 I was really blown away by Ian's interpretation of the image.

-After being marveled by Ian’s work for the last few days, I decided to buy the marquetry gas station pano after Ian’s big art show next month.
-I’m planning to hang the wood version on my wall, next to a print of the original.
-You can view more of Ian’s work on The Marquetry Shack.
-And stay tuned — Ian is already considering doing another wood version of one of my 360 night panoramas.
+After being marveled by Ian's work for the last few days, I decided to buy the marquetry gas station pano after Ian's big art show next month.
+I'm planning to hang the wood version on my wall.
+You can view more of Ian's work on The Marquetry Shack.
+And stay tuned -- Ian is already considering doing another wood version of one of my 360 night panoramas.